Forthcoming Decisions List

 The forthcoming decisions list will be updated on a monthly rolling basis, and provides at least 28 clear days' notice of the consideration of any key decisions, and of the taking of any items in private.
 It is published in accordance with the Local Authorities (Executive Arrangements) Meetings and Access to Information) (England) Regulations 2012.

-(a) Result in the Council spending, or saving a significant amount compared with the Budget for the service or function the decision relates to; or
+- Result in the Council spending, or saving a significant amount compared with the Budget for the service or function the decision relates to

-(b) Have a “significant” effect on communities living or working in an area made up of two or more wards.
+- Have a “significant” effect on communities living or working in an area made up of two or more wards

 When assessing whether or not a decision is a key decision Councillors must consider all the circumstances of the case.
 However, a decision which results in a significant amount spent or saved will generally be considered to be a key decision if:

-(a) The amount spent is £150,000 or more of revenue or capital expenditure;
+- The amount spent is £150,000 or more of revenue or capital expenditure

-(c) Where a decision makes a commitment for spending over a period of time, it is the total commitment that must be considered to see if it is a key decision.
+- Where a decision makes a commitment for spending over a period of time, it is the total commitment that must be considered to see if it is a key decision

-A key decision which is considered to have a “significant” effect on communities should usually be of a strategic rather than operational nature and have an outcome which will have an effect upon a significant number of people living or working in the area and impact upon:
+A key decision which is considered to have a “significant” effect on communities should usually be of a strategic rather than operational nature.
+A key decision's outcome will also have an effect upon a significant number of people living or working in the area and impact upon:

-(b) Quality of service provided by the Council.
+- Quality of service provided by the Council

 A decision taker may only make a key decision in accordance with the requirements of the Executive Procedures set out in the Constitution.